tiedsandi/crwn-tech/README.md

 ## 🚀 About Me

-I'm a Junior Frontend dev, freshgradueate from UPNVJ Indonesia.
+I'm a passionate Junior Frontend Developer currently working at Sinarmas Land as an OutSystems Developer.
+I love creating interactive and visually appealing web applications.
+My goal is to continue growing as a developer and to contribute to innovative projects that make a difference.

 ## 🛠 Skills

-Javascript, HTML, CSS, Figma, React.js, Redux, SASS, Bootstrap
+- Languages: JavaScript, HTML, CSS
+- Frameworks & Libraries: React.js, Redux, Bootstrap, SASS
+- Design Tools: Figma
+- Development Methodologies: Agile
+- Tools: Confluence, OutSystems

 ## 🔗 Links